imrafaelmerino/vertx-effect/docs/README.md

 Val<Customer> b = c;

 ```
 This property is fundamental.
-Whenever you see insertDb(customer) in your program,
+Whenever you see _insertDb(customer)_ in your program,
-you can think of it as it was c.
+you can think of it as it was _c_.
 Pure FP programming helps us reason about the programs
 we write.
 On the other hand, do notice that a Val is lazy.
 It's a description of an effect.
- In FP, we describe programs, and it's at the very last moment when they're executed.
+**In FP, we describe programs, and it's at the very last moment when they're executed.**

 I always wanted to name **λ** to something, and I finally got the chance!